The Original Driftwood™ Weathered Wood Finish

 Once you are happy with the color – you can apply a wax such as Driftwood Natural Beeswax Wood Butter to protect the driftwood finish or if you want a lighter, whiter finish – try Driftwood Liming Wax.
 For more subtle gray color, use Driftwood Weathering Wax in Slate Gray.

 Cleanup is simple with soap and water.
 Any leftover solution can be stored for up to 3 months in a non-metallic container.
 Leftover powder can be stored indefinitely.
 You will need to stir the leftover driftwood finish solution in order to re-activate the distressing compounds.Click Image for Larger View

 Avoid inhalation of the powder, contact with eyes and prolonged contact with skin.
 In case of accidental contact with eyes, flush with water for 15 minutes.
 If irritation persists, seek medical attention.
 Use gloves whenever possible to avoid skin irritation and staining.
 KEEP OUT OF REACH OF CHILDREN.

 The pictures below include a mahogany table that was initially stripped of its original stain, painted a distressed white and then stripped and sanded again before applying the Driftwood Weathered Wood Finish.
 There’s no need to be precise.
 You will see the solution working on most woods within a 10-15 minutes.
-The results will darken slowly over the next 24 hours and it will actually quicken and enhance the procedure if applied and left to dry in the sun.
+The results will darken slowly over the next 24 hours and it will actually quicken and enhance the procedure if applied and left to dry in the sun but it is not required to let it dry in the sun.